-What’s The Best Age To Start Training Your Dog?
+Training Your Dog: What’s The Best Age To Start?

-Years ago experts advised to wait until the dog was 6 months to a year old.
-Training methods have changed and are much more motivational than in the past.
-If you choose a trainer who uses motivational methods, 4 months of age is the optimal time to begin.
+Years ago experts advised waiting for 6 months to a year old before training your dog.
+Methods have changed and are much more motivational than in the past.
+If you choose a trainer who uses motivational methods, 4 months of age is the optimal time for beginning formal training.

 A group class is an inexpensive way to get your dog trained and also has the advantage of socializing your dog around other dogs and people.
 If your dog is easily distracted the group class may not be the best option.